 We have made the GET request to our target website using the requests library.
 We will use BS4 on the data stored in resp variable to create an HTML tree from where we can extract our data of interest.

-As we can see that all these results are stored under div tag with the class result.
+As we can see all these results are stored under div tag with the class result.
 We will find the name, address, and phone number inside this div so let’s find the location of those too.

 The name is stored under a tag with the class name as “business-name”.
 Next, we will check for phone numbers.